Kaskouy/SFS-Closest-Approach-Line/README.md

 - Nothing will be shown if the orbits don't intersect.
 This is intended.
 - The green line always shows an approach over at least 2 turns.
 Once there's less than 1 turn remaining, the green line is recalculated at a later date, the more precise blue line is to be used to handle the final approach.
 - The best approach is calculated over at most 20 turns.
 The calculation of the best approach also tries to minimize the number of turns to avoid excessive time-warping.
 In short, it won't make you time-warp over many extra turns for just a slightly better result.
 Your ΔV matters, but your time matters more at some point

+# New feature in V2.5: New concept of docking arrows using the closest approach information

+From now on, when the target enters in the neighborhood of the player ship, the velocity arrow is replaced by two arrows:
+- A velocity arrow that shows the target's velocity relative to you.
+That arrow will glow blue to show the player the direction in which he should burn to cancel his relative velocity.
+- A closest distance arrow that indicates when and where the targeted ship will be at its closest point

+That tool is intended to make the encounter very predictable and give the player all the information he needs without having to switch to the map view.